AmberBentley/content-feu/pages/design-1/principles-ui-design.md

 ## Level 1 Process

 - Make a quick sketch of how the layout and placement of elements will potentially look.
-- In Adobe XD/Figma create an artboard for any mobile device.
+- In Figma create an artboard for any mobile device.
 - Focus on what you've learned about UI principles and apply your knowledge to your app's design.
 - Ensure the navigation on the app is straightforward and easy to comprehend.